 Once the particles are released, it moves to the other spot on the substrate thus one can tell if the target particle is released and moved from the real-time video.
 We revised the description in step 2.3.8 as following.

-2.3.8 Configure the square waveform to generate the amplified voltage signals with an amplitude of 600 V (three time the voltage used for continuous excitation) at the resonant frequency of 64 kHz which has found from the previous step.
-Verify that the pulsing signal releases the target particle in a repeatable manner.
+2.3.8 Configure the square waveform to generate voltage signals with an amplitude of 600 V (three times the voltage used for continuous excitation) at the resonant frequency of 64 kHz which has found from the previous step.
+Verify that the pulsing signal releases the target particle in a repeatable manner by ensuring particles move after each pulse.

 -2.4.1 – How is scanning performed?
 Is this triggered via software?